Contents

 The Serengeti Cultural Festival brings together more than seven (7) living tribes.

-Serengeti Cultural Festival always starts in the third week of July at Mugumu.
+The Serengeti Cultural Festival always takes place in the third week of July in Mugumu.

-Is ideal to combine this trip with wildebeest migration in Serengeti.
+It is ideal to combine this trip with the wildebeest migration in the Serengeti.

-Or visiting Lake Victoria in Mwanza or Musoma but before Mwanza there is a chance to visit Bujora.
+Or visit Lake Victoria in Mwanza or Musoma; before Mwanza, there is a chance to visit Bujora.

 Experience the beauty and uniqueness of African culture.